-The senior school has three main features:
+The senior school has four main features:

-- We retain a strong academic strand which prepares students for University. - We have a wide range of courses which are part of the Qualifications Framework.
+- Outstanding academic achievement at all three levels of NCEA. - A strong academic strand which prepares students for University. - A wide range of courses which are part of the Qualifications Framework.
 These courses allow students to gain credits in a number of employment-related areas.
-This gives those students a head start when moving to a polytechnic or to other institutions after leaving the college. - Students are able to study at different levels in the senior school according to their needs and ability.
+This gives those students a head start when moving to tertiary institutions after leaving the College. - Students are able to study at different levels in the senior school according to their needs and ability.